myselfscrum/kochessenz-recipes/content/english/post/002-03-31-rote-porree-pie.md

 * 2 leeks
 * 1 carrot
 * 1/2 bunch of dill
-* a few wild garlic leaves
+* a few ramson leaves

 The light parts of the leek I cut after cleaning in approx. 8 cm long pieces, which I boil in scarcely 10 minutes in a little water with